Need a Keynote Speaker?

 - Keynote speaker: a speaker who addresses a principle theme within a group or organization.

-Generally, a keynote speaker’s role is to deliver targeted content around a central theme.
+Generally, the role of a keynote speaker is to deliver targeted content around a central theme.
 A keynote speaker then can fall into many different categories of speaking engagements and market niche speaking.
 For example, a keynote speaker can specialize in motivational speaking, sales training, organizational change and improvement, breakout sessions, advertising and marketing, life improvement, and many other specialties of sessions and speaking engagements – including corporate speaking, comedic speaking and managerial speaking.

 Now what does a keynote speaker have to do with a key note speaker?
 A little more than you may think, here goes…